dragonpilee/Devil-May-Cry-4-SE-DXVK-Wrapper/README.md

 ## 📝 Notes

-- The script currently assumes you already have `dxvk-<version>.tar.gz` in the same directory.
+- The script currently assumes you already have `dxvk-2.6.1.tar.gz` in the same directory.
 - Auto-download from GitHub may be added in future versions.
 - Compatible with both **NVIDIA** and **AMD** GPUs.
 - Use this for other D3D10/11 games that crash or fail on modern systems!